UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 ## Intro to GitHub
 _[Back to top](#contents)_

-- TODO: make sure they've created GitHub account already (part of setup instructions?) and use that same email in the config steps.
-- TODO: replace images to use correct repo name.

 Now that you've created a git repo and gotten the hang of the basic git workflow, it's time to share your repo with the world.
 Systems like Git allow us to move work between any two repositories.
 In